We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Two brothers who are both doctors founded American Well, which recently rebranded as Amwell.
-They wanted to make basic healthcare more affordable and eliminate barriers such as distance, mobility, and time.
+Two brothers who are both doctors founded American Well, which was rebranded as Amwell.
+They wanted to make basic healthcare more affordable and eliminate barriers, such as distance, mobility, and time.

 When using the service, you’ll be matched with doctors in your state.
-Visits are $79 before insurance.
+Appointment costs vary by type, with urgent care visits starting at $79 before insurance.

-In addition to general medical questions, Amwell also has nutritionists available for consultation.
-Its video therapy services are widely acclaimed.
+In addition to urgent care and general medical questions, Amwell also has a variety of other video medical services available:

-Board certified physicians and other healthcare professionals are available by phone or online video 24 hours a day.
+Board certified physicians and other healthcare professionals are available by phone or online video 24 hours per day.
 They can help answer your questions about nonemergency medical conditions, such as:

 Mental health professionals are also available.

 - accepts psychiatry or therapy appointments for children 10 and up

 - appointments can be made 24/7 for 365 days per year

 - certain medications cannot be prescribed